palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 to observe, depending on one's read patterns.
 Data written under the transactions1 scheme will still need to be read from the specific replication group.

-The amount of data read is also quite a bit smaller - this is expected, as the delta encoding and variable-length representation used for the ``_transactions2`` table is generally more compact than that in ``_transactions``.
+The amount of data read is also quite a bit smaller - this is expected, as the keys and values used in the ``_transactions2`` table are generally more compact than that in ``_transactions``.

 Our changes to the ``CellLoader`` may also improve performance for dynamic column tables (other than ``_transactions2``) where query patterns involve loading distinct columns across multiple rows; though the team is not currently aware of any specific examples.

-### Data Compression and Disk Usage

 ### Operational Concerns